From veering triangulations to link spaces and back again: Laminations

-This tie-isotopy can be promoted to an equivariant tie-isotopy by inducting on the skeleta of $\calB^\alpha$. \end{proof}
+If $M$ is not homeomorphic to $\RR^3$ then we lift to $\cover{M}$ and $\cover{\calV}$.
+By \reflem{ExhaustImpliesThreeSpace} we have that $\cover{M}$ is homeomorphic to $\RR^3$.
+The preimages of the laminations $\Sigma$ and $\Sigma'$ are again fully carried by the preimage of $B^\calV$.
+So we apply the above argument and note that the tie-isotopy may be chosen to be equivariant, by inducting on the skeleta of $B^\calV$. \end{proof}

-\begin{definition} Fix $M$ a three-manifold and $\calB \subset M$ a branched surface.
-Suppose that $\sigma$ and $\sigma'$ are parallel leaves of a lamination $\Sigma$ carried by $\calB$.
+\begin{definition} Fix $M$ a three-manifold and $B \subset M$ a branched surface.
+Suppose that $\sigma$ and $\sigma'$ are distinct parallel leaves of a lamination $\Sigma$ carried by $B$.
 Then we may delete all leaves between $\sigma$ and $\sigma'$ and tie-isotope $\sigma'$ to $\sigma$.
 This tie-isotopy extends to give a new lamination $\Sigma'$.
 We say that $\Sigma'$ is obtained by \emph{collapsing} the given parallel leaves. \end{definition}

-\begin{proof}[Proof of \refthm{Laminations}\refitm{LaminationsUnique}] Suppose that $\Sigma$ is a lamination carried by $\calB^\alpha$.
-From \reflem{Squeeze} we deduce that every leaf of $\Sigma$ is tie-isotopic to some leaf of $\Sigma^\alpha$.
+\begin{proof}[Proof of \refthm{Laminations}\refitm{LaminationsUnique}] Suppose that $\Sigma$ is a lamination fully carried by $B^\calV$.
+From \reflem{Squeeze} we deduce that every leaf of $\Sigma$ is tie-isotopic to some leaf of $\Sigma^\calV$.
 However distinct leaves of $\Sigma$ may be parallel; if so, this correspondence will not be one-to-one.
-So we collapse parallels in $\Sigma$.
-This done we may tie-isotope $\Sigma$ to $\Sigma^\alpha$.
+So we collapse maximal collections of parallel leaves in $\Sigma$.
+Now the leaves of $\Sigma$ are naturally in bijection with the leaves of $\Sigma^\calV$.
+Pick any order on the countably many boundary leaves of $\Sigma$.
+Recalling that tie-isotopies are ambient, we tie-isotope boundary leaves of $\Sigma$, in order, to the corresponding boundary leaves of $\Sigma^\calV$.
 This completes the proof of \refthm{Laminations}\refitm{LaminationsUnique}. \end{proof}